Timber Grade: TR26

-💪 Strong: Trusses, with their triangular design, are inherently stronger than traditional methods and will span further without supporting walls.
+💪 Strong: Roof Trusses, with their triangular design, are inherently stronger than traditional methods and will span further without supporting walls.

 🏡 Versatile: Roof Trusses are available in a huge variety of configurations to suit your project.
 These can include attic trusses, raised tie trusses, scissor trusses and more.